Harnessing Embodied Agents: Runtime Governance for Policy-Constrained Execution: Experiments

 \subsection{Results}

-Tables~\ref{tab:interception}--\ref{tab:recovery} report results from a simulation-based evaluation using 5 independent seeds $\{42, 123, 456, 789, 1024\}$ with 200 trials per seed (1000 total trials).
+Tables~\ref{tab:interception}--\ref{tab:recovery} report results from a simulation-based evaluation using 5 independent seeds $\{42, 123, 456, 789, 1024\}$ with 200 trials per seed (1000 trials per method--task pair) across all six methods.
 All metrics are reported as mean$\pm$std across seeds.
 The simulation implements the governance pipeline over six registered capabilities across four environment profiles.
 Simulation code and configuration files are available as supplementary material.